 The Antonin Scalia Law School at George Mason University Recipient Code is 5827.

 - A letter from the dean (or the dean’s designate) of the home law school that includes:

 a. certification of applicant’s good academic standing;

-b. authorization for the applicant to visit at George Mason Law; and c. a statement of the minimum grade and maximum number of credits the home school will accept.
+b. authorization for the applicant to visit at Scalia Law; and c. a statement of the minimum grade and maximum number of credits the home school will accept.
 The letter should be in a sealed envelope bearing the dean’s signature across the sealed envelope flap.